 Free hydraulics and pipe flow calculators

 Quick, single-purpose calculators for everyday pipe and duct work: size a line, check a velocity, estimate a pressure drop or a heat loss in a few seconds.
-Each one runs on the same verified engine as Fluid Network Studio, so the numbers match the full tool.
 They are free, need no sign-in, and state the method and equations openly so you can check the working.

 Pipe flow and pressure drop

-Head loss and pressure drop from flow, or flow from an available head (Darcy-Weisbach with Colebrook-White).
+Head loss and pressure drop from flow, or flow from an available head (Darcy-Weisbach with Colebrook-White friction, evaluated by the explicit Churchill correlation).

 Pipe heat loss and surface temperature